MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 1. Open the [CoreBot sample app](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/13.core-bot) in Visual Studio Code.

 1. Add the [Application Insights key](../bot-service-resources-app-insights-keys.md) to your `.env` file: `InstrumentationKey=<EnterInstrumentationKeyHere>`.
 The `.env` file contains metadata about external services the bot uses while running.
-For example, Application Insights and Azure Cognitive Services connection and metadata is stored there.
+For example, Application Insights and Azure AI services connection and metadata is stored there.
 The addition to your `.env` file must be in this format:

     [!code-ini[.env file](~/../botbuilder-samples/samples/javascript_nodejs/21.corebot-app-insights/.env?highlight=8)]